metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `filters` (Attributes List) A set of filter plugins in order. (see [below for nested schema](#nestedatt--spec--filters))
 - `log_level` (String)
-- `match` (String) A pattern to match against the tags of incoming records.It's case-sensitive and support the star (*) character as a wildcard.
+- `match` (String) A pattern to match against the tags of incoming records.
+It's case-sensitive and support the star (*) character as a wildcard.
-- `match_regex` (String) A regular expression to match against the tags of incoming records.Use this option if you want to use the full regex syntax.
+- `match_regex` (String) A regular expression to match against the tags of incoming records.
+Use this option if you want to use the full regex syntax.

 <a id="nestedatt--spec--filters"></a>
 ### Nested Schema for `spec.filters`